mikepsinn/think-bynumbers-jekyll/_posts/2013-06-25-why-think-by-numbers.md

   </p>

   <p>
     The human brain has been around for about <a href="http://www.compassionheart.com/evolutionofthebrain.html">200,000</a> years.
 The Stone Age only ended about <a href="http://web.archive.org/web/20120616145636/http://www.valdostamuseum.org:80/hamsmith/iceciv.html">6,000</a> years ago.
 So, ninety-nine percent of our ancestors lived in environments characterized by starvation and a general scarcity of resources.
-Evolution crawls at a snail&#8217;s pace, so we still have these caveman brains optimized for an environment millennia away from our own.
+Evolution crawls at a snail's pace, so we still have these caveman brains optimized for an environment millennia away from our own.
 So our wants, dreams, personalities, and desires have not changed much in 200,000 years.
   </p>

   <p>
     So, like, what were cavemen into?
-Surviving long enough to successfully replicate one&#8217;s genes in an unstable environment requires brains with very specific interests.
+Surviving long enough to successfully replicate one's genes in an unstable environment requires brains with very specific interests.
 Hence, the type of brain that survived to reproductive age typically paid a great deal of attention to these questions:
   </p>

   <ul>